-Every runner swears by Garmin watches and if you are planning on getting one soon, check out the best Garmin watch deals for every budget below, from cheap Forerunner to the pricey (yet brilliant) Fenix.
+Every runner swears by Garmin watches and if you are planning on getting one soon, no need to wait for the best Black Friday deals as we have the best Garmin watch deals right now for every budget below, from cheap Forerunner to the pricey (yet brilliant) Fenix.
 Not only that but we also have widgets that can give you the best prices based on your location.
 The miracle of technology strikes again!

 The term 'best running watch' is almost synonymous with 'best Garmin watch' and if you are interested in the best cheap Garmin watch deals, you are in the right place.
 Now that the lockdown measures have been eased, more people are taking on the roads than ever before and presumably, many of them are trying to get a new Garmin watch, because they are reliable and have a good reputation too.